puppetlabs-toy-chest/wash/website/content/docs/_index.md

 * `exec` - lets you execute a command against an entry
   - _e.g. run a shell command inside a container, or on an EC2 vm, or on a routerOS device, etc._

+For entries that can be `read`, provide the size if you know it; otherwise Wash will provide a functional default and update the size when the entry has been `read`.
+Note that `find -size` will not include files with unknown size.

 Actions can be invoked programmatically via the Wash API, or on the CLI via `wash` commands and filesystem interactions.

 For more on implementing plugins, see: